thejayray/thejayray.github.io/_posts/2025/2025-05-29-planned-obsolescence-conference.md

 tags: post, technology, talks, conference
 category: leadership
 permalink: itproconf2025
-title: Planned Obsolescence, Leadership Strategy
+title: Planned Obsolescence, A Leadership Strategy
 ---

 *The following was written in preparation for a talk given at the 2025 IT Professionals Conference on May 29, 2025.
 Some information has been changed or updated to accommodate a text-only blog format.*